Many people learn a language in their youth, and only travel to the country where it’s spoken decades later.

 It turns out I did remember how to speak French.
 But in the meantime, France changed, and I have changed, and I’m not sure we’re headed in the same directions.

 I decided to address that last question of whether I remember French head-on.
-As soon as my taxi left Bordeaux’s airport, I struck up conversation with the driver.
+As soon as my taxi left Bordeaux’s airport, I struck up a conversation with the driver.
 It went fairly well.
 I forgot a couple of words but managed to work around them with alternative phrasings.

 A few minutes in he asked: